DoctorWkt/pdp7-unix/README.md

 Update mid-March 2016: We've written an assembler, a user-mode simulator and commented several source files.
 We now have these utilities running: as, cat, chmod, chown, chrm, cp, date, ln, ls, mv, stat.
 We have a working shell with some functionality missing.
-We have begun work on building a filesystem.
+We have a working filesystem and we can now boot the kernel, launch init, login and get to a shell prompt.

-Things to do: finish the filesystem creation tool, finish the shell, write the missing utilities, try to bring the system up on a PDP-7 system.
+Things to do: finish the shell, write the missing utilities, to bring the system fully up on a PDP-7 system and fix any bugs.
 We have a [real PDP-7](http://physics.uoregon.edu/outreach/movies/pdplives/) and [SimH](http://simh.trailing-edge.com/) as target platforms.